Skip To Content

 Overviews are low resolution versions of the orthomosaic generated for display at small scale.
 By default, the system will fill the current view extent using a maximum of 20 images.
 This can result in some imagery missing from the display unless overview images are used.
 Overviews can be generated using the Build Overviews tool.

 Overviews can be generated at any pixel size.
-Typically a pixel size that is about 10 times the average low pixel size provides an overview that is generated very quickly, and provides sufficient resolution to enable fast pan and zoom at all scales.
+Typically a pixel size that is about 10 times the average low pixel size provides an overview that is generated very quickly and provides sufficient resolution to enable fast pan and zoom at all scales.

 If you have changed the block adjustment, the overviews should be regenerated.

-Color Balancing
+Color Balance

-The color balancing process does not modify the overviews, so after performing color balancing, you should check the image at larger scales to confirm the effects and then generate new overviews to see the global effects.
+The color balancing process does not modify the overviews, so after performing color balancing, check the image at larger scales to confirm the effects and then generate new overviews to see the global effects.
 You may need to try different parameters to get the best results.

 Seamlines